danielmoi/vim-tute/lessons/02-navigation.md

 ---
 ## By page
+To move the cursor up or down by _1 page_, there are "page" Motion commands.

-Instead of using the scroll wheel on the mouse, or a trackpad, there are "page" Motion commands.
+This is instead of using the scroll wheel on the mouse, or a trackpad.

 ```
 CTRL-F    Forward one page
 CTRL-B    Back one page